-If you want to try out the improved Windows Subsystem for Linux 2 (aka WSL 2) included in the latest Windows update you’ll need to roll your sleeves up — but don’t worry: we cover everything you need to do in this post.
+If you want to try out the improved Windows Subsystem for Linux 2 (aka WSL 2) in the latest Windows versions here’s how — I cover everything you need to do to install it, in this post.

-Microsoft’s goal in creating WSL 2 is to boost performance.
-And the best way to do that?
-Add full system call compatibility, i.e. put a real Linux kernel at the heart of things.
+Improved performance was Microsoft’s motivation for created the souped-up WSL2.
+And it figured the best way to do that was to add full system call compatibility, i.e. put a real Linux kernel right at the heart of things.

 “[This] new architecture presents a better platform for the WSL team to deliver features that make WSL an amazing way to run a Linux environment in Windows,” say Microsoft of the tech.

-The crazy shows no sign of abating just yet as Microsoft will make possible to run desktop Linux apps on Windows 10 and leverage GPU-intensive tasks later this year!
+The crazy shows no sign of abating either as Microsoft plans to let users run desktop Linux apps on Windows 10 and leverage GPU-intensive tasks.

 Install WSL 2 on Windows 10

-To install WSL 2 on Windows 10 you need the following things:
+To install WSL 2 on Windows 10 you need the minimum:

 - A computer with Hyper-V Virtualization support